confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

   that would take time to complete on large tables. ksqlDB operations are quick unless an issue with the ksqlDB environment affects these executions.

+* Squash several migration files into one

+  This is a very important functionality users may want to use.
+Over time, users may have several small migration files that can be squashed into one single file.
+However, this functionality gets out of scope for the migrations tool.
+It is easier to write a ksqlDB metastore tool that exports the cluster metadata to a SQL file, then use this SQL file as a replacement for the user migrations scripts.

 ## Value/Return

 Users will be able to integrate ksqlDB upgrades testing with any CI/CD environments of their choice.
 This is a huge benefit for users who want